Bobby Hooper (basketball): University of Dayton

-With Hooper at the point, the Flyers reached the NCAA Sweet 16 in 1965–66, and the NIT Championship Game in 1967–68.
+With Hooper as their point guard, the Flyers reached the NCAA Sweet 16 in 1965–66, and the NIT championship game in 1967–68.
 He scored 1,059 career points, and set school records (since surpassed) in consecutive free throws made with 34 and career free throw percentage at .835.

 He was named to the 1967 All-Mideast regional team and the 1968 All-NIT team.

 Hooper was elected to the University of Dayton Athletic Hall of Fame in 1989.
 He was also named to UD's All-Century team in 2004.

 Indiana Pacers

 Hooper played professionally for one season in the American Basketball Association (ABA).
 He was in 54 games, averaging 5.0 points, 2.6 assists and 2 rebounds per game.
+He suffered a broken hand in February 1969 that hindered him the rest of the year.
 He averaged 17.7 minutes per game.
 In the ABA playoffs, he played in 16 games, averaging 4.8 points, 2.8 assists and 2.4 rebounds per game.

 His high-point game in the regular season was 14 against the Oakland Oaks; his high game in the playoffs was 15, also against Oakland.

+Later life

+Hooper retired after the season and joined Don Donoher’s staff as a part-time assistant coach at Dayton, becoming a full-time assistant the following year.
+He later served as an assistant coach with the Pacers.
+He suffered a breakdown in the mid 1970s but recovered.

+He found his faith in 1980 and decided to go back to school to finish his degree at Dayton.
+Hooper worked as a coach and teacher at Clinton-Massie High School.
+Devoutly religious, he became a pastor in the 1980s.
+He was an assistant pastor at the Marshall Road First Church of God in Kettering.
+He also volunteered for Hospice of Clinton County and Ross County.

+Death

+Hooper died on May 9, 2024, at the age of 77.